-Or this remarkable affection, I am enabled to give the two following examples, for the second of which I am indebted to Dr. Duncan, jun.
+OF this remarkable affection, I am enabled to give the two following examples, the second of which I received from the late Dr. Duncan.
 The other I did not see during the life of the patient, but I was present at the examination of the body.
 I shall merely relate the cases, without founding upon them any general conclusions in regard to the characters of the disease.